 Pass by and admire a panoramic view of the castle of Uchisar on top of a mound of volcanic rock crossed by tunnels and windows and Avcilar Valley.
 Lunch and in the afternoon, visit the village of Avanos, famous for its handicrafts and valleys and Gόvercinlik Valley (Pigeon Valley).

-Visit the underground city of Kaymakli or Serhatli, one of 36 underground cities of Cappadocia served as a refuge for Christians.
+Visit the underground city of Kaymakli or Serhatli, one of the 36 underground cities of Cappadocia that served as a refuge for Christians.

 Return to hotel and dinner.
 Dinner and accommodation.

 TUESDAY: CAPPADOCIA – KONYA – PAMUKKALE

 Early departure to Konya, capital of the Seljuk sultans in the 11th century.
 Visit of the Caravansarai of Sultanhan, where they used to stop the caravans of camels on the silk route.

 Visit of the Mausoleum of Mevlana, poet and Philosopher who founded the mystical and religious sect of the Dancing Dervishes.

 Lunch in the city and continuation of the trip to Pamukkale.
 Accommodation and dinner.

 Pamukkale is a beautiful and spectacular natural site, unique in the world with its fairy-like dazzling white, petrified lime cascades.
 There you will see the thermal spring water laden with calcareous salt, plunging down the mountainside which has created this natural formation of stalactites, cataracts and basins.
 Thermal water has been used since the Roman period for its therapeutic powers.